doug-moen/openscad2/functional_geometry/Programming.md

 so the shell of a circle is another circle.

-Most primitive operations, including `circle`, have isosurfaces that behave in a standard way: the bbox expands outwards by 1 unit for each increase in d by 1 unit.
+Most primitive operations, including `circle`, have isosurfaces that behave in a standard way: the bbox expands outwards by 1 unit for each unit increase in d.
 For these operations, the bbox function has the form:
 ```
 bbox(d) = [[...]-d, [...]+d]